 Birth Defects from Camp Lejeune Water Supply

-Exposure to chemicals such as TCE, PCE and benzene during pregnancy has been shown to result in abnormally high rates of certain types of birth defects.
+Exposure to chemicals such as TCE, PCE, and benzene during pregnancy has resulted in abnormally high rates of certain types of birth defects.
 The Agency for Toxic Substances and Disease Registry (ATSDR) performed a retrospective study on the rate of birth defects in pregnant women who lived at Camp Lejeune from 1968 to 1985.

-New Law Will Allow Camp Lejeune Victims to Get Compensation
+New Law Allows Camp Lejeune Victims to Get Compensation

 Although the water contamination at Camp Lejeune impacted thousands of lives, these victims have never been able to get justice or compensation.
 A law in North Carolina known as a “statute of repose” imposes a strict 10-year limit on how long someone can wait before filing a civil lawsuit.

-Congress is now seeking to address this situation with a new law, the Camp Lejeune Justice Act (“CLJA”), that will give Cam Lejeune victims the right to bring civil lawsuits.
-The CLJA was incorporated into a large bill called the Honoring Our Pact Act (HOPA) which was passed by the House back in March 2022.
-The Senate is on the verge of passing the bill and it could be signed into law before the end of the year.
+Congress addressed this situation with a new law, the Camp Lejeune Justice Act (“CLJA”), that gives Cam Lejeune victims the right to bring civil lawsuits.
+The CLJA was incorporated into a large bill called the Honoring Our Pact Act (HOPA) that was signed into law six months ago.

 Contact Our Camp Lejeune Water Lawyers